 We do not apply a specific weighting to either data source when making compensation comparisons.
-Instead, we work with Radford to develop competitive market guidelines using these data sources.
+Instead, we develop competitive market guidelines using these data sources.

-Our peer group will be reviewed each year to ensure continued relevance as we grow and develop and is approved by the Compensation Committee prior to its adoption.
-The select peer group as of September 2012 analyzed by Radford and used to inform our decisions affecting executive compensation based on 2012 performance consisted of the following companies:
+We review our peer group each year to ensure continued relevance as we grow and develop and the Compensation Committee approves our peer group prior to its adoption.
+The select peer group as of May 2013 was analyzed and used to inform our decisions affecting executive compensation based on 2013 performance consisted of the following companies:

-Affymax, Inc.

-Agenus, Inc.

-Novavax Inc.

-Omeros Corporation

-Amicus Therapeutics, Inc.

-OncoGenex Pharmaceuticals, Inc.

-ArQule, Inc. Oncothyreon, Inc.
+ArQule, Inc. Array BioPharma, Inc. AVEO Pharmaceuticals, Inc. Clovis Oncology, Inc.

+Dynavax Technologies Corporation

+Endocyte, Inc. Exelixis, Inc. ImmunoGen, Inc.

-Dynavax Technologies Corporation Rigel Pharmaceuticals, Inc. ImmunoGen, Inc. Synta Pharmaceuticals Corp.
-Infinity Pharmaceuticals, Inc. Threshold Pharmaceuticals, Inc.
+Infinity Pharmaceuticals, Inc. Lexicon Pharmaceuticals, Inc. Merrimack Pharmaceuticals, Inc. Neurocrine Biosciences, Inc. NewLink Genetics Corporation Novavax Inc.